 Tips for when you are wandering around eating the best food in Hanoi:

 - Find places where the Vietnamese locals eat.
-Places that are busy also indicate that the food is fresh due to the turnover
+Restaurants that are busy also indicate that the food is fresh due to the turnover

 - Washrooms aren’t very clean if there are any.
-But if you have to use the bathroom, remember to bring your own toilet paper
+But if you have to use the bathroom, remember to bring toilet paper

 - If you don’t want to use the bathroom in a dirty place, look for international fast food chains like Burger King and KFC for cleaner washrooms